📚

 Operation on boot

 When the SLG-20 control board is powered on, it first checks to see if the servos have been calibrated.
-(It does this by checking a saved parameter, see the Parameter System and Auto Calibration & Servo Insertion pages)
+(It does this by checking a saved parameter, see the and pages)

 If the servos have not been calibrated, the control board will go to the Error state, which will not allow the legs to operate.
 This is to prevent damage to the servos or mechanism which can occur if the system is operating without calibration.